Jack glanced up at the hoof steps above him, bleated for Helena and Phoebe to stay back.

 Helena joined her and dropped some bread through the holes.
 As Jack approached it, one of the chickens flew down and gobbled it up.
 He hissed at it, before lying down and closing his eyes.

 He raised his head, as the gate creaked open and light streamed in.
 Looking up, Beta-Master stood over him, smelling as strong as ever.
 He brushed his fur and placed some bread down.
-Jack gobbled it up, as he heard a clicking.
+Jack gobbled it up, as something clicked.
 The chain fell to the ground.
 He looked up at Beta-Master.
 Could he leave?
-He stepped outside and saw Phoebe and Helena running across the field.
+He stepped outside as Phoebe and Helena ran across the field.
 He skipped after them.

 He loved stretching his legs, smelling something other than stale air and sawdust.
 Hearing more than the clucking of the chickens.
 Chasing after Phoebe and Helena, butting heads with Alfred and playing with Rose and Lily.
 Scoffing down grass, leaves, bread and apples.
 But as darkness fell, Beta-Master approached him again.
 Jack stood up, as he grabbed onto the clinking chain around his neck.
 Led him back to the enclosure and clicked him into the wall.